jenkinsci/anchore-container-scanner-plugin/README.md

 ### Pipeline Examples
   >Note: These examples use scripted pipeline snippets, but the specific commands can also be used in declarative pipeline scripts.
   >
-  >These examples take a single, publicly-available image tag ('debian:latest'), put it into a file, and send that file to Anchore engine for analysis with various analysis options specified.
+  >These examples take a single, publicly-available image tag ('debian:latest'), put it into a file, and send that file to Anchore for analysis with various analysis options specified.

 This first example imagines a scenario where your team is just getting started with Anchore, and anticipates that the tool will find some issues that will need to be fixed.
 In order to not block the CI build until those issues have been fixed, the `bailOnFail` parameter has been temporarily set to `false`.
 ```